 - Growing belly and breasts.
-As your uterus expands to make room for the baby, your abdomen grows.
+As your uterus expands to make room for the baby, your belly grows.
 Your breasts will also gradually continue to increase in size.
-A supportive bra with wide straps is a must.
+A supportive bra with wide straps or a sports bra is a must.

 - Braxton Hicks contractions.
-You might feel these mild contractions as a slight tightness in your abdomen.
-They're more likely to occur with activity, including after physical activity or after sex.
-Contact your health care provider if the contractions become painful or regular.
+You might feel these mild, irregular contractions as a slight tightness in your abdomen.
+They're more likely to occur in the afternoon or evening, after physical activity or after sex.
+Contact your health care provider if the contractions become regular and steadily increase in strength.
 This could be a sign of preterm labor.

 - Skin changes.
 Hormonal changes during pregnancy stimulate an increase in pigment-bearing cells (melanin) in your skin.
 As a result, you might notice brown patches on your face (melasma).
 You might also see a dark line down your abdomen (linea nigra).
 These skin changes are common and usually fade after delivery.
 Sun exposure, however, can aggravate the issue.
 When you're outdoors, use sunscreen.
-You might also notice reddish lines along your abdomen, breasts, buttocks or thighs (stretch marks).
+You might also notice reddish-brown, black, silver or purple lines along your abdomen, breasts, buttocks or thighs (stretch marks).
 Although stretch marks can't be prevented, most eventually fade in intensity.
-Using your favorite moisturizer might help ease any accompanying itchiness.

 - Nasal problems.
 During pregnancy, your hormone levels increase and your body makes more blood.
 This can cause your mucous membranes to swell and bleed easily, resulting in stuffiness and nosebleeds.
 Saline drops or a saline rinse can help relieve congestion.
 Also, drink plenty of fluids, use a humidifier, and dab petroleum jelly around the edges of your nostrils to help moisten skin.